The Culture Lover's Guide to Opera, Ballet and Symphony in Ottawa

 University of Ottawa’s acclaimed music program has generated brilliant talent, and houses a lovely venue to showcase up-and-coming musical artists.
 Classical operas that have been performed include Mozart’s Don Giovanni and Le Nozze de Figaro.
 With affordable ticket prices, this is a great opportunity to dive into the operatic experience.

 If you enjoy 19th and 20th century classics on a large scale, the Ottawa Symphony Orchestra will not disappoint.
 The monumental sounds are delivered to you from a large ensemble.
 OSO is a community based professional orchestra that consists of professional and emerging musicians, including students from university music programs.
-They are accompanied by talented local soloist.
+They are accompanied by a talented local soloist.
 OSO has a strong commitment to the Ottawa community and features works of Canadian composers in its performances.
 The OSO performances are at Carleton Dominion-Chalmers Centre, the historical church that was acquired by Carleton University and converted into an intimate performing arts space with excellent acoustics.

 Newcomers to the symphony can ease into discovering the classics through the entertaining programming of Ottawa Pops Orchestra.
-Founded by young musicians with an appreciation of light-hearted entertainment, Ottawa Pops Symphony is a community-based orchestra that combines classical music with pop-culture favourites.
+Founded by young musicians with an appreciation of light-hearted entertainment, Ottawa Pops Symphony is a community-based orchestra that combines classical music with pop culture favourites.
 Past performances have included Harry Potter, Star Wars, Disney classics and video game themed programs.
 Don’t be surprised to see attendees dressed as Luke Skywalker or Harry Potter, since the audience is encouraged to dress up in costumes.
-There is also some entertaining kid-friendly activities before the show starts, so it’s worth attending early if you’re bringing your little ones.
+There are also some entertaining kid-friendly activities before the show starts, so it’s worth attending early if you’re bringing your little ones.

 Pellegrini Opera was founded by the internationally acclaimed Canadian soprano, Maria Pellegrini, who once shared the stage with notable names such as tenor Luciano Pavarotti.
 Her small opera company supports emerging talent in the opera scene.
 Past performances have included Madama Butterfly, Tosca and The Barber of Seville.